ggragham/minimal_microg_install/README.md

 # Truly minimal MicroG installer

-For purposes where you just need to have gms
+For purposes where you just need to have gms on your system